bigfix/developer.bigfix.com/site/reference/types/statistical-bin.md

 # kurtosis of &lt;statistical bin&gt; : floating point

-Returns the kurtosis (a measure of the &amp;quot;narrowness&amp;quot; of the distribution) of the specified statistical bin.
+Returns the kurtosis (a measure of the "narrowness" of the distribution) of the specified statistical bin.

 # length of &lt;statistical bin&gt; : time interval